About Us"Write the vision down, and run with it."

 The Barn’s Vision Statement

-Our vision/mission statement consists for four goals, described below.
+Our vision/mission statement consists of four goals, described below.

 To encounter God is to experience the reality of His presence, love, and power.
 Our highest desire as a community of faith is to encounter Him by His Spirit repeatedly in a wide variety of ways.
 We encounter Jesus in worship, in the teaching and preaching of His word, in small and large group fellowship, in ministry, and by touching the lives of the unsaved and the poor.
 These God encounters form the center of our community life.
 The manifest presence of His sweet Holy Spirit among us is our constant desire.